Skip to main content

 Relative Price to Earnings Ratio compares the absolute PE to a range of PEs from the past, usually the highest PE in the timeframe.
 For instance, if the present PE of a company is 18 and the highest PE was 20 in the past decade, then the relative PE will be 0.9.

-Compare a company’s performance across a period of time: You can use PE ratio for the long-term valuation of a company.
-Just compare the PE ratio of the company at regular intervals during a longer period.
-For instance, you check the PE of the company for each year during the last 5 or 10 years.
+• Compare a company’s performance across a period of time: You can use the PE ratio for the long-term valuation of a company by comparing the PE ratio at regular intervals during a longer period, such as over the last 5 or 10 years.

-Compare valuation of stock indices: You can use P/E ratio to compare the valuations of stock indices like Nifty 50 in addition to valuation of individual stocks.
+• Compare valuation of stock indices: You can use the P/E ratio to compare the valuations of stock indices like Nifty 50 in addition to the valuation of individual stocks.

-In conclusion, the Price-to-Earnings Ratio is a simple way to find investing opportunities.
+The Price-to-Earnings Ratio is a simple way to find investing opportunities.
 It is also easy to calculate the PE ratio.
-A high PE may indicate that the stock is overvalued or near a growth spurt whereas a low PE may indicate that the stock is overvalued or near a downward trend.
+A high PE may indicate that the stock is overvalued or near a growth spurt, whereas a low PE may indicate that the stock is undervalued or near a downward trend.
 Additionally, you must use different tools and factor in other parameters to verify your findings before making the investment.

 FAQs: